-“Rick left a little bit ago.
+“Your technician left a little bit ago.
 I wanted to write to let you know that he was one of the best contractors/service guys I’ve ever worked with.
 I told him that, but I thought I would relay it directly to you as well.
 He was above and beyond anything I expected.
-I’ll make sure to recommend Mountain Duct Cleaning – and more specifically Rick – to anyone we know that could use your services.
+I’ll make sure to recommend Mountain Duct Cleaning to anyone we know that could use your services.
 Thanks Again.”

 Posted May 31st 2013 by: Matt Mountain